Aliases for RPS6KB1 Gene

 This gene encodes a member of the ribosomal S6 kinase family of serine/threonine kinases.
 The encoded protein responds to mTOR (mammalian target of rapamycin) signaling to promote protein synthesis, cell growth, and cell proliferation.
 Activity of this gene has been associated with human cancer.
 Alternatively spliced transcript variants have been observed.
 The use of alternative translation start sites results in isoforms with longer or shorter N-termini which may differ in their subcellular localizations.
 There are two pseudogenes for this gene on chromosome 17. [provided by RefSeq, Jan 2013]

 GeneCards Summary for RPS6KB1 Gene

-RPS6KB1 (Ribosomal Protein S6 Kinase, 70kDa, Polypeptide 1) is a Protein Coding gene.
-Diseases associated with RPS6KB1 include tuberous sclerosis and muscle hypertrophy.
-Among its related pathways are PI3K-Akt signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include protein kinase activity and ribosomal protein S6 kinase activity.
+RPS6KB1 (Ribosomal Protein S6 Kinase B1) is a Protein Coding gene.
+Diseases associated with RPS6KB1 include tuberous sclerosis and mitral valve disease.
+Among its related pathways are Endometrial cancer and AMPK signaling pathway.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is AKT1.